Arsenic-ATG/JATE/README.md

 - git clone or download

-- navigate to the repostiroy
+- navigate to the repository

 - run a `make` command on your terminal to compile source ( if you don't have cmake then you can also manually compile the source code (src/editor.c) with a standard C compiler )